ryanmonsen/developer-docs/use-case-guides/servicenow-survey-event/README.md

 It's important to note at this time that there seems to be a configuration on the Moveworks end regarding whether Events will be sent at all, if the Recipients list contains users who are not part of the Selected Users for Launch.
 Please check with your Customer Success Team about this if you are testing this Scheduled Job and it is not being sent to you.

 If you run into this issue and are unable to resolve it, you can move the entire code of your Scheduled Job into the Fix Script we created, adding an additional query of `gr.addQuery("user","<your sys_user.sys_id>");`, and then try running it.
+(This additional query will ensure the only surveys fetched are your own.)

 ## Final Steps

 You're almost done!

 Assuming you have been using an Update Set to capture your work in ServiceNow, you should have:
-* A system property called moveworks.api.bearer_auth_token
+* A system property called **moveworks.api.bearer_auth_token** (only if you did not already have this)
-* A Script Include called MoveworksApiSdk
+* A Script Include called **MoveworksApiSdk**
-* A Scheduled Job called something like Weekly Survey Reminder to Moveworks (this may not automatically be added to the Update Set - click "Add to Update Set"
+* A Scheduled Job called something like **Weekly Survey Reminder to Moveworks** (this may not automatically be added to the Update Set - click "Add to Update Set")

 Make sure you update your Moveworks Event to Launch to All Users, and migrate your Update Set to your production ServiceNow instance.

+Post-migration, ensure the Scheduled Job is actually scheduled.
+You may need to flip its Active state off and on again to ensure it schedules itself.

 # Congratulations

-Your users will now receive a scheduled reminder if they have pending surveys in ServiceNow!
+Your users will receive a scheduled reminder if they have pending surveys in ServiceNow!

 You can now utilize the Script Include created to send all kinds of Events to your users via your Moveworks Chatbot.
 Think other Scheduled Jobs, Business Rules, Flow Actions... just make sure you keep track of your Recipients, Message, and Event ID for each!